svozza/eb-healthd-middleware/README.md

 The first step is to create an `.ebextensions` folder that is uploaded in the same zip archive as your `Dockerrun.aws.json` file.
-Place the following yaml file in `.ebextensions` ensuring the placeholder is replaced with the name of the container to be monitored.
+Place the following yaml file (named `01-nginx-healthd.config`) in `.ebextensions` ensuring the placeholder is replaced with the name of the container to be monitored.
 This informs the health monitoring agent as to where to find the logs on the host and also sets up a Cron job to periodically delete rotated logs.

 ```yaml
 files: